swannodette/logic-tutorial/README.md

        (appendo d l2 r)))))
 ```

-We can pass in logic variables in any one of it's three arguments.
+We can pass in logic variables in any one of its three arguments.

 Now try the following: